Gazebo 101 | What Is A Gazebo And How To Use It

 Homeowners who intend to use their gazebos as pool cabanas must opt for wooden gazebos with a roof.
 That’s because a larger gazebo adds character to the patio space and provides ample seating, allowing you to throw pool parties.

-Gazebo in the yard of the house.
+gazebo in the yard of the house.
 Gazebo wrapping it up.

 Wrapping It Up